hernandoabella/hernandoabella/README.md

 <h1 align="center">Hi 👋, I'm Hernando Abella</h1>
 <h3 align="center">A passionate full-stack developer from Colombia</h3>
-<p align="center">Learning to code opened the doors to a new world for me.
+<p>Learning to code opened the doors to a new world for me.
 I have learned to solve technical problems in a simple and uncomplicated way, that is why I have created this space to share all my tricks with you.</p>

 - 🔭 I’m currently working on [my website](https://www.hernandoabella.com)